killianmarty/Rank-Based-ABE-PKE/README.md

-# Rank-Based ABE KEM
+# Rank-Based ABE PKE

 ## Introduction

-This algorithm is based on RolloI and add a layer of ABE using cipher text policy with bloom filters.
+This algorithm is based on RolloII and add a layer of ABE using cipher text policy with bloom filters.
 In this implementation, the RBC-Lib is used.

 ## Installation